 By default, a powered-off logical partition using dedicated processors has its processors available to uncapped logical partitions that use shared processors.
 If the uncapped logical partition needs additional processor resources, the uncapped logical partition can use the idle processors that belong to the powered-off dedicated logical partition, if the total number of processors used by the uncapped logical partition does not exceed the virtual processors assigned to the uncapped logical partition, and if the use of these idle processors does not cause the shared processor pool to exceed its maximum processing units.
-When you power on the dedicated logical partition while the uncapped logical partition is using the processors, the activated logical partition regains all of its processor pool by disabling this function in the partition properties panels.
+When you power on the dedicated logical partition while the uncapped logical partition is using the processors, the activated logical partition regains all of its processing resources.
+If you use the HMC, you can prevent dedicated processors from being used in the shared processor pool by disabling this function in the partition properties panels.